UPPMAX/programming_formalisms/docs/monday_intro.md

 # Introduction to Monday

-Today we will:
+!!!
+"Today we will:"

     - set the start in why a formalized development of software is needed.
     - Identify the main topics and objectives for the week's lessons

+!!!
+How?

     1. We start with a more theoretical introduction covering the software and tools and mindsets for software development.